Economically Targeted Investments

 NYCRS current active ETI investments include:

-The Bureau intends to expand its ETI programs to achieve new ways of generating solid investment returns to NYCRS and to create new opportunities for the economic growth and development of the City.
-An open-ended Request for Proposals (RFP) for Economically Targeted Investments is currently available on the bureau's web site.
-For more information, please contact Kathy Martino, Director of Economically Targeted Investments.
+The Bureau of Economic Development intends to expand its ETI programs to achieve new ways of generating solid investment returns to NYCRS and to create new opportunities for the economic growth and development of the City.
+An open-ended Request for Proposals (RFP) for Economically Targeted Investments is currently available on RFP and Solicitations page.
+For more information, please contact Christopher Pak, Director of Economically Targeted Investments.